ESL Questions About Quake

 20. Do you think it’s possible to prevent earthquakes in the future?
 Why or why not?

-See also ESL Questions About The Witness
+See also ESL Questions About Ultima Vii: The Black Gate

 ESL Reading Activities About Quake